 By contrast, financial consulting provides value around the edges.
 Consultants may advise on IPO readiness, ESG reporting, or cashflow risk.
 But they rarely make the call themselves.
 Their influence on investor outcomes depends on the client’s willingness (and ability) to implement the advice.

-In simulation training, this is where precision matters.
+In gamified finance simulation training, this is where precision matters.
 When we at Finsimco started building gamified corporate finance experiences - born out of Morgan Stanley’s transaction floors - we focused on recreating these internal investor-facing trade-offs.
 Should management refinance?
 What if the macro changes?
 What if regulation tightens?

 The simulation doesn’t just deliver theory.
 It forces participants to feel the investor impact of every move.